ArunawayNERD/FloraWaveViewer/README.md

 Any issues not marked with a "feature" are either bugs or some form of future improvment.

 ##Running the project
 As each milestone is completed, a release will be added to this repository.
 However, if you want to run the project in its current state, you can find a jar file in the main directory which will be generated before each sync.
-It should be noted though that this jar file will likly contain unfinished features.
+It should be noted though that this jar file will likely contain unfinished features.